JaromirKrizek/ITnetwork_Project/ReadMe.txt

       PM> Add-Migration Migrate_Database
       PM> Update-Database

-4. Press F5 to launch the application.
+4. In Visual Studio press F5 to launch the application.

-5. When the application is running, to examine full application functionality login as admin:
+5. When the application is running, login to the application as admin to examine full application functionality:
-   User name: admin@email.cz
+   Email:     admin@email.cz
    Password:  Admin123

 6. You can also login as one of following common users, with limited functionality:
-   User name                    Password
+   Email:                       Password:
    jan.novak@email.cz           Jan.novak0
    petr.benda@email.cz          Petr.benda0
    frantisek.fiala@email.cz     Frantisek.fiala0